+Harvest Preparatory School utilizes the GoGuardian educational software on all student-issued Chromebooks and devices as a way for teachers and staff to monitor student online activity during classroom instruction.
 Harvest Preparatory School reserves the right to examine and keep records of all data storage areas including disks and flash-drives involved in the Internet link.
 Records of all Internet activity will be kept to make sure that users are in compliance with all policy regulations.